Italian Titles of Nobility

 A claim to inheritance of a title of nobility through female transmission (from the claimant's mother or aunt) cannot be effected because there is no monarch to confirm it; even in the Kingdom of the Two Sicilies such succession was not automatic but required approval from the Crown.

-In Italy the use (or "exemplification") of a coat of arms over two or three centuries is not, in itself, an ipso facto proof or ensign of nobility, although most lawfully armigerous families were in the past noble ones.
+In Italy the use (or "exemplification") of a coat of arms over two or three centuries is not, in itself, an ipso facto proof or ensign of nobility, although most lawfully armigerous families were in the past noble ones, if perhaps untitled.
 Armorial heraldry was never regulated as rigidly in Italy as it was in Britain.
+At all events, there is a reasonable expectation that a family of recognized titled nobility (counts, barons) extant for at least a few generations since 1700 would have its blazon of arms in one of the various historical references published before 1946.

 Historical use of such honorific titles as Magnifico or Don are not, in themselves, proofs of nobility.